norskeld/sigma/apps/docs/content/core/grammar.md

 destructure these, pass them around individually, or compose them with other grammars, parsers or combinators as needed.

+Initializers must return self-contained parsers whose `parse` doesn't rely on `this`, because only `parse` is copied onto the grammar object.
+A class-based or otherwise stateful parser loses its state that way, so use [defer] for those.

 ::: warning
 Typing `this` relies on TypeScript's `ThisType`, which is only honoured when `noImplicitThis` is enabled, as it is under `strict`.
 Without it every `this.rule` degrades to `Parser<unknown>` and a